 with Broccoli Slaw and Citrus Vinaigrette

 To illustrate how cooking sometimes takes its own path, this salad started with a completely different recipe that a friend shared years ago for a farro (grain) salad, which had a unique dressing: Clementine vinaigrette.
-The salad was “okay,” but the star was the dressing.
+The salad was good, but the real star was the dressing.
 I decided to make my own version with this tasty Broccoli-Kale Salad.

 With this recipe, I’m trying for something that resembles the sweet kale salad I sometimes get from Costco.
 My version has a little less sugar and a lot more control over the quantity.
 Plus, I do have occasional negative experiences with those store-bought, pre-mixed salads.
 By making my own, I always know how fresh it is.

 One of the great features of a kale salad is how well it keeps.
 Leftovers are really no problem!
 They’re still delicious the next day.
 I can’t speak to how well it keeps beyond that – the salad never lasts longer than 2 days in this house.
 Yes, only two people here, LOL.